MRF-UTILITY/MRF/README.md

-MRF Utility - Excel Add-In for Stock Taking and Tallying
+MRF Utility - Excel Add-In for Stock Taking and Tallying.

 Welcome to the MRF Utility, an advanced Excel add-in designed to streamline stock-taking processes and tallying operations.
 This tool is specifically crafted for efficient handling of stock-related data, ensuring accuracy and saving time.